Fletcher, Alice C.

 July 20, 1882

-Richard Henry Pratt comments on a letter he has received from A. C. Fletcher regarding student recruitment in the Rosebud and Pine Ridge Agencies.
-Fletcher recommends taking more students from Pine Ridge due to the actions of U.S. Indian Agent V. T. McGillycuddy allowing returned students to succeed.
+Richard Henry Pratt comments on a letter he has received from Alice C. Fletcher regarding student recruitment in the Rosebud and Pine Ridge Agencies.
+Fletcher recommends taking more students from Pine Ridge due to the actions of Agent V. T. McGillycuddy which allow returned students to succeed.

 Format: